-The isolation and scrutiny of these skills enables a much deeper grasp of their operations and functions.
+Such scrutiny also enables a much deeper grasp of the thinking operations and functions.
+It leaves little room for oversight.

 Once a particular skill is understood it is tested in a bridging situation where the child introduces the content.